Mark-Leck/FeatherCoinWidget/README.md

 coinwidget.com
 ==============

-*The Bitcoin and Litecoin Donation Button*
+*The Bitcoin, Litecoin & Feathercoin Donation Button*

 Visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.

+Feathercoin Demo can be viewed here: http://host.feathercoin.com/ftccoinwidget/

 CoinWidget was created by http://scotty.cc/ (hire me for your next project!)